Fox Valley Mall: Proposed shopping center

+In 1979, American Income Properties proposed a 1000000 sqft shopping center south of the Fox Valley Center on the Northeast corner of Route 59 and Ogden Avenue. the proposed center was to have 3 anchors Carson Pirie Scott, Montgomery Ward and Wieboldt's.
+AIP also planned malls by the River Oaks Center and Orland Square Mall.
+They Opened Orland Court south of Orland Square in 1981, but they never developed shopping centers by River Oaks and Fox Valley.

 Area

 The mall is situated on Illinois Route 59 between U.S. 34 and East New York Street / West Aurora Avenue, with 8,006 car parking spaces.
 The area around the mall has been developed on the east and west sides of the road, with Westridge Court featuring over 30 stores on the Naperville side of Route 59.
-Other stores in the area include Meijer, Target, Guitar Center, Petsmart, At Home, Marshalls, Ross Stores, Dollar Tree, Jo-Ann Fabrics, Burlington Coat Factory, and other retailers and restaurants.
+Other stores in the area include Meijer, Target, Guitar Center, Petsmart, At Home, Marshalls, Ross Stores, Dollar Tree, Jo-Ann Fabrics (now closed), Burlington Coat Factory, and other retailers and restaurants.